jsalvadormasip/MutechPalabos/examples/showCases/cavity2d/README.md

 ### Boundary conditions

-There exists two types of boundary conditions:
+In general, there exist two types of boundary conditions:

 * Dirchilet conditions which set the velocity $`\textbf{u}=(u_x,u_y)`$ on the boundary

 * Neumann conditions which set the velocity rate $`\frac{\partial}{\partial\textbf{n}}\textbf{u}`$ with the boundary normal vector $`\textbf{n}`$

+Note that this example only uses Dirichlet boundary conditions.

 ### Lid driven cavity

 Studied by [Ghia et. al.](http://www.msaidi.ir/upload/Ghia1982.pdf) back in 1982, the two-dimensional lid driven cavity example became very popular to measure performance and accuracy of numerical flow simulations.
 The domain consists of an open cavity.
 While the top lid is driven with a velocity $`\textbf{u}=(U, 0)`$, the velocities on all the other boundaries are set to $`\textbf{u}= (0,0)`$.

 ![Lid driven cavity in 2D](figs/cavity2d.svg)